[Updated September 2025] Thanks to our team members Jomarie and Ninotchka, this guide has been updated and is packed with local tips.

 Coffee shops

-- Night Owl Work Café: For a small fee of 25 Php you can have a productive working day in a charming atmosphere.
+- Night Owl Work Café: For a small fee of ₱25, you can have a productive working day in a charming atmosphere.
 The menu ranges from Bowls and Pasta dishes to Cakes and donuts.

 🏘 Where to stay in Palawan

-- Puerto Princesa: Puerto Princesa situated in the western section of the Philipines, is known for being a laid-back and extraordinarily clean, and safe city.
-You will find stunning beaches and lush rainforests and healthy marine ecology.
-Keep in mind that transportation might be limited.
+- Puerto Princesa: Situated in the western section of the Philippines, Puerto Princesa is known for being a laid-back, exceptionally clean, and safe city.
+You will find stunning beaches, lush rainforests, and healthy marine ecology.
+Please note that transportation may be limited.

 🧑🏻💻 Where to work from in Palawan